oliverrogalski1001/hg/README.md

 `tapchecker/mainCheck.py` contains the top level solver, modified to report all conflicts (rule violations) for TapChecker's 'Policy Conflict' checker only.
 The relevant code is in `tapchecker/optPolicyCon.py`.

-### Advanced Details
+### Evaluation against Knox

+Adjustments for evaluation against Knox can be checked out from the `eval-adjustment` branch.
 Currently, Knox only runs routines from a given scene, which corresponds to a specific room in TapChecker's original experiments.
 Within a scene, all trigger conditions are ignored to maximize concurrency and conflict (rule violation) potential.

 Modifications to the routine dataset are in the `knox_rule` table, which can be managed at `knox_table.sql`.
 Note this this pulls from `Data/experiment rules/t_rule.txt`, which has routines and triggers, but not device ID's.
 For checking those (to verify conflicts, for example), consult/launch a subquery against `t_action.txt`.